Pathoschild/smapi-mod-dump/source/~gzhynko/GrapesAllYearRound/README.md

 ----

-**GrapesAllYearRound** allows grapes to grow all year round, but produce only in fall.
+**GrapesAllYearRound** is a content pack for [CropGrowthAdjustments](https://www.nexusmods.com/stardewvalley/mods/18914) that allows grapes to grow all year round, but produce only in fall.

 ## Install
 1. [Install the latest version of SMAPI](https://smapi.io/).
 2. Install Grapes All Year Round [from Nexus mods](https://www.nexusmods.com/stardewvalley/mods/7759).
+3. Install Crop Growth Adjustments [from Nexus mods](https://www.nexusmods.com/stardewvalley/mods/18914).

-3. Run the game using SMAPI.
+4. Run the game using SMAPI.

-## Uninstall
-Simply removing mod's folder will work.

 ## See also